SeanPlusPlus/sentiment-analysis/README.md

 python sentiment_analysis.py
 ```

-And should see output like
+You should see output like

 ```
 [{'label': 'POSITIVE', 'score': 0.999...}]